dataprofessor/streamlit-for-datascience/content/Project-3.md

-## Project 2 - Using Pandas in Streamlit
+## Project 3 - Using Pandas for EDA in Streamlit

 Let's now use Pandas to perform EDA in a Streamlit app.
 Particularly, we're going to create an app that